danieldawdaSFU/CMPT-371-Project/README.md

 - Additionally, please install PyGame by entering `pip install pygame` in the terminal of your device, while in the root directory of this project.
 - Now you can follow the next steps to play the game!

-1. In server.py, on line 23, enter the IP address and port number you want to host the game server on. "localhost" and 53333 are the default values if you want to host the server and run the clients on your own device.
+1. In server.py, on lines 23 & 24, enter the IP address and port number you want to host the game server on. "localhost" and 53333 are the default values if you want to host the server and run the clients on your own device.
-2. In client.py, on line 448, enter the same IP address and port number you put in for server.py.
+2. In client.py, on lines 15 & 16, enter the same IP address and port number you put in for server.py.
 3. In the terminal of the host device, enter the command `python server.py`, while in the root directory of this project.
 4. In the terminals of the client devices, enter the command `python client.py`, while in the root directory of this project.
-5. The game will start after all 4 players have ran the command from step 3.
+5. The game will start after all 4 players have ran the command from step 4.
 6. Good luck!